gengandrew/PyTorch_Playground/README.md

 # PyTorch Playground

 ## About
-Playground for the Pytorch library and other Machine Learning projects
+Python playground for the Pytorch library with other example Machine Learning projects built utilizing pytorch.

 ## Requirements
+- pytorch

 ## Setup